krishnaarga/Swagger-Integration-in-Laravel/README.md

 });
 ```

-After that you have to download `api-docs.json` file from top and past in the `storage/api-docs/` directory.## Test you API Documentation.
+After that you have to download `api-docs.json` file from top and paste in the `storage/api-docs/` directory.

+## Test you API Documentation.

 Open below `URL` in the browser and use the API.